 - Civic Memberships and Volunteerism: South Milwaukee Lions, South Shore Chamber of Commerce, Regional Transit Leadership Council, League of Wisconsin Municipalities Board of Directors.
 I have also coached my kids with the South Milwaukee Youth Basketball Club for four years, and counting.

 I have spent more than a decade building bridges in South Milwaukee city government, including serving as mayor for more than six years.
 I was first elected to the South Milwaukee City Council in 2009, and re-elected in 2011 and 2013.
 I was elected mayor in 2014, beating the incumbent with more than 60% of the vote.
 I was re-elected in 2014 with more than 80% support, and ran unopposed for a third term in 2020.
 I am proud of my record along the way, especially in the partnerships we have built to invest in …

 In delivering on all of these priorities, and more, I have learned one thing: You can’t do this alone.
 You must cooperate to get things done.
 It will be my mission in Madison.

 I pledge to use my experience in the private sector — including as a small businessman — to serve the citizens of the 21st District in Madison.

-After graduating from Marquette University with a degree in journalism and political science in 1997, I spent 10 years as print journalism reporters and editor.
+After graduating from Marquette University with a degree in journalism and political science in 1997, I spent 10 years as a print journalism reporter and editor.
 I joined Miller Brewing Company in April of 2007 and served as a communications professional there until late 2019.
-I am now an independent communications consultant after opening Brooks Communications LCC in early 2020.
-In just a few months — and especially now, amid the coronavirus crisis — I have seen the struggle many small business owners face, from regulation to finding affordable health insurance for my family.
+I am now an independent communications consultant after opening Brooks Communications LLC in early 2020.
+In just a few months — and especially now, amid the coronavirus crisis — I have seen the struggle many small business owners face, including finding affordable health insurance for my family.
 I pledge to be a champion for small business in the Wisconsin State Assembly.